Northern State Parkway: Political opposition

-In August 1928, Smith, now running for President of the United States, attacked Republican Party leaders in the New York State Legislature for being "ignorant" and the obstructions of "every single park and parkway project on Long Island since 1924".
-Senator Charles Hewitt and Assemblyman Eberly Hutchinson both the financial chairs for their congressional departments, would not allow $50,000 (1928 USD) for surveys of the Northern State Parkway, at the total of $15,000, and for purchase of the right-of-way, which would cost $35,000.
+In August 1928, Smith, now running for President of the United States, attacked Republican Party leaders in the New York State Legislature for being "ignorant" and for obstructing "every single park and parkway project on Long Island since 1924".
+Senator Charles Hewitt and Assemblyman Eberly Hutchinson – both the financial chairs for their respective congressional departments – would not allow $50,000 (1928 USD) for surveys of the Northern State Parkway (for a cost of $15,000) or for purchasing the right-of-way (for a cost of $35,000).
 Smith argued that by withholding the $50,000, the state would lose valuable options of land for the roadway already acquired and ones proposed to be acquired.
 Smith instead hoped that locals would help pay for the surveys, similar to August Heckscher saving Deer Range State Park and that people would come forward.

-Smith, although running for his campaign, would refuse to leave without beginning the skeleton of a new park and parkway system for Long Island and make sure the land needed would be in property of the state.
-Smith continued ripping the politicians and that they were on the side of those in Wheatley Hills and pledged to keep the parkway out of their neighborhood.
-However, Smith argued that the sentiment had changed in Wheatley Hills and that most of the residents were in support of the project.
-However, Hewitt and Hutchinson refused to permit the money because they would not touch any money until the Southern State Parkway was completed.
-Smith denied that agreement ever occurred.
-The money that was supposed to be use was from unappropriated state land in New York City.
-The money for purchasing land would go to those who agreed with the LISPC on prices or those who could not afford to give away the land.
+Despite running for president, Smith refused to leave without starting the skeleton of a new park and parkway system for Long Island and making sure that the needed land would be in the state's possession.
+Smith continued attacking the politicians, charging that they were on Wheatley Hills' side and pledged to keep the parkway out of their neighborhood – although he also argued that the sentiment had changed in Wheatley Hills, and that most of its residents supported the project.
+However, Hewitt and Hutchinson still refused to permit the expenditures, as they did not want to touch any funds until the Southern State Parkway was completed.
+Smith denied that the agreement ever took place; the funds that was supposed to be used were from unappropriated state land in New York City.
+The money for purchasing land would go to either those who agreed with the LISPC on prices – or those who could not afford to give away the land.